-Moira sat back.
-“No reason.
-Orean came up in the discussion earlier, and I was curious.”
+“Interesting.”
+Moira sat back, tapped her fingers against her desk.
+“Oh, no reason, Gareth.
+Don’t worry about it – Orean came up in the discussion earlier, and I was merely curious.”

 “Who were those people?”
-Gareth asked, his curiosity unable to be contained any longer.
-“Were they from Alfheim?”
+Gareth asked, unable to contain his curiosity any longer.

 “Nochdvor,” Gareth repeated.
 That explained why the woman looked familiar – she looked like her father.
-Gareth had met Amos Nochdvor once, when he was a child.
+Gareth had met Amos Nochdvor once, as a child.
 He’d never forget.
-The alfar had been a vision, exactly what a young boy imagined a powerful foreign king should look like.
+The alfar had been a vision, just what a young boy imagined a powerful foreign King should look like.
 “They’re alfar, then?”

 “Yes, some of the last full-blooded alfar still alive.
 I’m surprised that wasn’t obvious.”